PawseySC/docker-resbaz19/_episodes/02-cleaning-up.md

 ```
 {: .output}

 Now that we've removed the containers, let's clean up the images they came from.
-This uses the `docker images` and `docker rmi` commands, in a similar manner:
+This uses the `docker images` and `docker rmi` commands, in a similar manner, to list images:

 ```
 $ docker images